 - at least 4 sizes of beams, and counting

 So the big question: maybe we missed the most fundamental … is that art?

-We are Product Design specialists, not structural engineers neither artists,
+We are Design del prodotto specialists, not structural engineers neither artists,

 so we let you judge, comment, tweet or repost to help us understand